|Simplicity is what makes up a Cajun Shrimp Stew - a simple light roux, onion, sweet bell pepper and a few seasonings is all there is to it!|

 While shrimp stew is similar to gumbo, it's also different.
 My shrimp stew doesn't use okra, or gumbo filet, and has a faster cooking, and thus lighter colored and far thicker roux.
 Sort of like a seafood version of what we know as a beef stew, and that's certainly not gumbo!

 Whatever you call it, it's pretty much the same process as gumbo to be honest.
 It starts with a roux, veggies are added in, and shrimp stock, easily made with the heads and shells of the raw shrimp.
 If you are using already peeled, frozen shrimp, simply substitute a commercial seafood, chicken or vegetable stock/broth, or just plain water.
-Simmered for a bit before adding in the raw shrimp, then finished with a bit of parsley and sliced green onion, this makes an easy and mighty fine supper.
+Simmered for a bit before adding in the raw shrimp - for this stew I use small shrimp - then finished with a bit of parsley and sliced green onion, this makes an easy and mighty fine supper with a little less time commitment than a full blown gumbo.
 Hope you enjoy giving it a try!

 Recipe: Cajun Shrimp Stew©From the Kitchen of Deep South Dish